benfertig/timestamper/README.md

 **THIS IS THE SOURCE CODE.
 If you just want to run the Time Stamper program, simply download the latest executable from the releases page.**<br />

 Instructions are provided below for those who are interested in either:
-1. Running the Time Stamper program from the source code with their own Python interpreter
+1. Running the Time Stamper program from the source code using their own Python interpreter
 2. Building their own standalone executables from the source code

 ## Running/Building from Source on Windows